mailcow/mailcow-dockerized-docs/docs/manual-guides/mailcow-UI/u_e-mailcow_ui-notification-templates.en.md

 ## Quota template

-The provided variables can also be obtained on Github from the script [dovecot/quota_notify.py](https://github.com/mailcow/mailcow-dockerized/blob/master/data/Dockerfiles/dovecot/quota_notify.py#L45).
+The provided variables can also be obtained on GitHub from the script [dovecot/quota_notify.py](https://github.com/mailcow/mailcow-dockerized/blob/master/data/Dockerfiles/dovecot/quota_notify.py#L45).

 !!! info
     The template for the quota mails can be edited as an administrator in the mailcow user interface in the quota settings and there also restore the default template.